 Heat a large pan to medium high heat to melt the butter and olive oil together.
 Toss in the shallots and the hot pepper flakes.
 Stir those around for about a minute or two then dump in the cleaned, chopped kale.
 If you don’t think you have room in the pan, let the kale cook down a little then add more.
 Sautee the kale for a few more minutes then sprinkle on the cheese.

 I could have eaten the whole batch of kale myself.
-I have had dreams of this kale.
+I’ve had dreams of this kale.
 Anyone who knows me understands that I have no problem forgoing my veggies.
 This kale was scrumptious and I want to thank VK of the Red Top Farm for turning out some fantastic produce.